Huawei and 5G — it's a minefield | DW | 19.11.2019

 New 5G networks for mobile data transmission are mushrooming all over the world.
-And yet the question of whether Western governments should exclude China's Huawei from operations remains largely unanswered.
+Yet the question of whether Western governments should exclude China's Huawei from operations remains largely unanswered.

 On the surface, everything seems pretty straightforward.
 The German government doesn't feel like bowing to US pressure and hence doesn't want to categorically rule out any Huawei involvement in the setting up of a domestic 5G network.

 "We do not issue any guidelines for specific suppliers," German Chancellor Angela Merkel said recently, meaning that Huawei would have to adhere to the same security standards as everyone else.
-On November 11, Chancellery Minister Helge Braun added that" the German government has submitted a bill that tightens security requirements even further."
+On November 11, Head of the Chancellery Helge Braun added that " the German government has submitted a bill that tightens security requirements even further."

 But there's no shortage of outright criticism either.
 Franziska Brantner and Konstantin von Notz, two MPs for the environmental Greens, told the Handelsblatt daily that it was simply negligent to even think about the participation of companies from "authoritarian states" when setting up sensitive digital infrastructure.
-Other lawmakers and some ministers had also advised to exclude Huawei from the project.
+Other lawmakers and some ministers had also advised that Huawei be excluded from the project.

 The Federal Intelligence Service (BND) had likewise voiced its concern.
 It said that infrastructure "was not an area where one should take on board a company you can't fully trust."